Employer of Record in The Netherlands

 Overtime in The Netherlands

-Employees doing overtime are required to receive compensation for extra hours taken, as specified by their employment contract, which also outlines the maximum allowable hours for overtime.
 Although the Dutch employment law does not indicate a specific overtime payment rate, many employers establish rates at either 50% or 100% of the regular pay for overtime work.

-Navigating Key Aspects of Payroll in The Netherlands
+Payroll Management in The Netherlands

 Fiscal Year in The Netherlands